 On June 25 1799, Scottish botanist David Douglas was born.
 Douglas was one of the most successful of the great 19th century plant collectors.
 Today, he is best known as the namesake of the Douglas fir.
 He worked as a gardener, and explored the Scottish Highlands, North America, and Hawaii, where he died.

-David Douglas was apprenticed to the head gardener at Scone Palace, the seat of the Earl of Mansfield and spent several years in this position.
+David Douglas was born in Scone, Perthshire, Scotland, the second son of John Douglas, a stonemason, and Jean Drummond.
+He was apprenticed to the head gardener at Scone Palace, the seat of the Earl of Mansfield and spent several years in this position.
 At Perth college, Douglas intended to learn more about scientific and mathematical aspects of plant culture.
 He later moved to the Botanical Gardens of Glasgow University and attended botany lectures there.
 Back then, William Jackson Hooker was in the position of the Garden Director and Professor of Botany.
 He was impressed by David Douglas’ work and took him on an expedition to the Highlands before recommending him to the Royal Horticultural Society of London.

 David Douglas went on three different trips from England to North America between 1823 and 1834.
 On his third trip, Douglas first visited Columbia River, then he headed towards San Francisco and later Hawaii.
 He returned to Columbia River in 1832 and went back to Hawaii one year later.
 However, Douglas’ second trip was probably his most successful.
 The botanist was sent plant-hunting in the Pacific-Northwest by the Royal Horticultural Society.
 In 1826, Douglas was compelled to climb a peak near Athabasca Pass to take in the view.
 Further, David Douglas introduced the famous Douglas-fir into cultivation in 1827.
 Although the common name Douglas-fir refers to David Douglas, the tree’s scientific name, Pseudotsuga menziesii, honours a rival botanist, Archibald Menzies.